gurbyz/power-wheel-card/README.md

    - A `unit_of_measurement` has been set up, e.g. `'Wh'` or `'kWh'`.
    - The `unit_of_measurement` is the same as the other energy sensors.
    - The sensor state should always be parsable to an *int* or - even better - a *float* value.

-You don't always need a sensor for your (nett) grid energy but you can use it if you have it available and want to use its **icon**.

-You don't always need a sensor for your home energy, but you can use it if you have it available and want to use its **icon**.

 ## Requirements for the money view
 The *money view* itself is not required.
 As a result you don't have to specify any *money view* related card parameters.